vojay-dev/pypong/README.md

     * Draw elements
     * Refresh screen

-With this basic structure in mind, go back to the `game.py` and replace the whole file with the following code:
+With this basic structure in mind, go back to the `game.py` file and replace the **whole file** with the following code:

 ```python
 import pygame